Sagexdd/Harmonix-ToS-Privacy-Policy/PRIVACY_POLICY.md

 Last updated: May 29, 2025

-This Privacy Policy outlines how we collect and use data from users interacting with our Discord bot ("Harmonix").
+This Privacy Policy outlines how we collect and use data from users interacting with our Discord bot ("[Harmonix](https://discord.com/oauth2/authorize?client_id=1356181162099347517)".

 ## 1. What We Collect
 - **Server IDs** – to store configuration settings for each server.